python-websockets/websockets/docs/intro/tutorial3.rst

 HTTP server and determining the address of the WebSocket server accordingly.

-Add this function to ``main.js``; replace ``python-websockets`` by your GitHub username and ``websockets-tutorial`` by the name of your app on Heroku:
+Add this function to ``main.js``; replace ``python-websockets`` by your GitHub username and ``websockets-tutorial`` by the name of your app on Koyeb:

 .. literalinclude:: ../../example/tutorial/step3/main.js
     :language: js